kishanpatel789/kp_data_dev_site/content/posts/019_SlowlyChangingDimensions.md

 There are other ways to indicate when each record is active.

 - Make a surrogate key for the dimension table.
 Each time the entity in a dimension table updates, the new record gets a new surrogate key, which uniquely identifies that entity.
 The record in the fact table would have a foreign key to the dimension table's surrogate key.
-- Set up additional flag columns like `is_active` with boolean values to indicate which rows are the most current.
+- Set up additional flag columns like `is_active` with boolean values to indicate which rows are current.
 - Add a version number field with the most up-to-date record having the highest value.

 The options go on.
 But for now, let's check out other SCD types.